Homotopy Theoretic and Categorical Models of Neural Information Networks

 \subsection{Introducing neural codes}

-There is an additional part of the modelling of a neural information network which we have not introduced in our construction yet.
-As we recalled at the beginning of this section, neurons transmit information by generating a spike train, with a certain firing rate.
+There is an additional part of the modeling of a neural information network which we have not introduced in our construction yet.
+Neurons transmit information by generating a spike train, with a certain firing rate.
 As discussed in \cite{Sto18}, the spiking activity can be described in terms of a binary code, in the following way.
 Let $T>0$ be a certain interval of observation time, during which one records the spiking activities.
-We assume it is subdivided into some unit of time, $\Delta t$ with $n=T/\Delta t$ the number of basic time intervals considered.
-Assuming that $\Delta t$ is sufficiently small that one does not expect a time interval of length $\Delta t$ to contain more than one spike, one can assign a digital word of length $n$ to an observation by recording a digit $1$ for each time intervals $\Delta t$ that contained a spike and a $0$ otherwise.
+We assume it is subdivided into multiples of some unit of time $\Delta t$, with $n=T/\Delta t$ the number of basic time intervals considered.
+Assuming that $\Delta t$ is sufficiently small, so that one does not expect a time interval of length $\Delta t$ to contain more than one spike, one can assign a digital word of length $n$ to an observation by recording a digit $1$ for each time interval $\Delta t$ that contained a spike and a $0$ otherwise.
 When $k$ observations are repeated, one obtains $k$ binary words of length $n$, that is, a binary code $C\subset \F_2^n$.
-We assume that the neuron generate spikes at a given rate $y$ of spikes per second.
-This rate is computed from observations as the number of spikes observed per observation time $y=m/T$.
+We assume that the neurons generate spikes at a given rate $y$ of spikes per second.
+This rate is computed from observations as the number $m$ of spikes observed per observation time, $y=m/T$.